 The Webster Technique

 If baby is in a breech presentation, a properly trained chiropractor may try a technique called the Webster Technique to help encourage the baby to turn.
 The Webster Technique focuses on the sacral area — the area between the bottom of your spine, your coccyx (tailbone), and the round ligament.
 It is not a procedure that aims to physically turn the baby, but rather aligns the spine and pelvis.
-This type of alignment can release tension in the hips so that baby has the room to move freely in the pelvis.
+This type of alignment can release tension in the hips so that baby has the room to move freely in the pelvis, which may make baby turn on his own.
 Breech presentation resolves in as many as 82% of cases when the Webster Technique is performed (3).

 What to Expect

 Getting an adjustment during pregnancy might seem intimidating to you, particularly if you haven’t been to a chiropractor before.
-You no doubt feel protective of your body and baby, and you may wonder if your body will be handled in a way that is gentle and safe for baby.
+You no doubt feel protective of your body and baby, and you may wonder if a chiropractor will handle your body in a way that is gentle and safe for baby.
 Or you may just be curious about what to expect.
 Here are some great videos that show what the Webster Technique looks like:

 Chiropractic Care During Pregnancy: Is it for Everyone?